 Public education is very important when it comes to 9-1-1.
 HCPSC has made a commitment to promote and educate both children and adults on the proper use of 9-1-1 and public safety in general.
 Our agency is involved with local schools by participating in the Stranger Danger program that is growing in size year by year.

 Text to 9-1-1

 In May, 2015 HCPSC began accepting inbound text messages to 9‐1‐1.
 Outbound texting had started earlier in the year and was, by policy, used when a 9‐1‐1 hang up call occurred, but nobody answered a call back attempt.
 With the outbound text capabilities, we are able to text the number and have been successful in getting an answer nearly 100% of the time.
 With inbound texting, we are able to connect with the deaf and hard‐of‐hearing community.
 In addition, we have received texts from callers that could not speak due to the situation they were in.
-In approximately 10 months in 2015, we made 5,361 outgoing texts and in 7 months in 2015 we received 150 incoming text messages.
+In 2016, we made 9,007 outgoing texts and we received 353 incoming text messages.

 Communications staff receives hundreds of hours of continuing education each year to maintain the highest level of professional ability.

 To serve and support the public safety communications needs of our customers in the most efficient and responsive manner possible.

 To serve and protect residents, visitors, and all public safety personnel.
 We strive to provide efficient and courteous service to all callers and radio users.
 We perform this mission by operating a state of the art, combined police, fire, and EMS emergency communications center which serves to receive emergency calls to 9-1-1 and dispatch the appropriate response to provide assistance.